Browsing Tag

 Tanzania Avocado Exports

-Other markets with large untapped export potential include Japan, Switzerland, Spain, Germany, the United Arab Emirates, and China, while the potential to export avocado to Africa is very small.
+Other markets with large untapped export potential include Japan, Switzerland, Spain, Germany, the United Arab Emirates, and China, while the potential to export avocado to other African countries is smaller, though South Africa presents a seasonal window (October-January).

-In August 2021, Tanzania’s Prime Minister Kassim Majaliwa has announced that the government is finalizing negotiations with South Africa to export avocados to the latter.
+In August 2021, Tanzania’s Prime Minister Kassim Majaliwa announced that the government was finalizing negotiations with South Africa to export avocados to the latter.

 And Tanzanian Deputy Minister for Agriculture, Hussein Bashe, said that the government was working to open other avocado markets including China and India.

 In addition, from 25th November 2021, the Indian Plant Health Authority allowed for the first time to export avocados from Tanzania to India.
-In March 2022, the Minister of Agriculture of Tanzania disclosed that these export would be duty-free in India.
+In March 2022, the Minister of Agriculture of Tanzania disclosed that these exports would be duty-free in India, providing a significant advantage over competitors like Kenya who face a 30% duty.

 To seize the opportunity represented by the increasing international demand for avocados, Tanzania established an avocado cluster in the northern zone regions in May 2021.